MicrosoftDocs/power-automate-docs/articles/process-mining-copilot-in-process-analytics.md

 ### Analyze your process in the Process Mining desktop app

 > [!IMPORTANT]
-> This capability is being rolled out as general availability (GA) and might still be in preview in your region.
+> This feature is generally available only in the United States region, and is in preview for all other regions.

 1. Open the Process Mining desktop app:
    1. On the taskbar, select the  Windows **Start** icon.